G1 Therapeutics, Inc. (GTHX)

 - Limited commercial infrastructure.

-- Potential: Clinical trial failures for pipeline programs.
+- Clinical trial failures for pipeline programs.

 - Expanding the Label for COSELA: G1 Therapeutics has the opportunity to expand the label for COSELA to include other chemotherapy regimens and cancer types.
 This could significantly increase the addressable market for COSELA, driving revenue growth.
 The market for myelosuppression therapies is estimated to reach billions of dollars, with ongoing research and development efforts focused on improving patient outcomes.
 Timeline: Ongoing clinical trials and regulatory submissions.